Use a mobile hotspot on your Galaxy phone

 Configure mobile hotspot

 If you don't want strangers using your hotspot, you can hide your phone and adjust more options.

 From Settings, search for and select Mobile Hotspot and Tethering.
-Tap Mobile Hotspot, tap More Options, and then tap Configure Mobile Hotspot.
+Tap Mobile Hotspot and Tethering again, tap Mobile Hotspot, tap More options, (the three vertical dots), and then tap Configure Mobile Hotspot.